20754 - DECISION THEORY AND HUMAN BEHAVIOR

 With the purpose of measuring the acquisition of the learning outcomes mentioned above, students’ assessment is based on the following items:

-- 45% of the grade --- a midterm exam consisting of theoretical questions and problems aimed to assess students’ ability to apply the analytical tools illustrated during the course, to solve and explain decision theory models, to conduct comparative statics analysis, and to solve constrained optimization problems applied to a variety of economic and noneconomic settings.
+- 50% of the grade --- a midterm exam (either in-class or take-home) consisting of theoretical questions and problems.
+Skill tested are: the ability to apply the analytical tools illustrated during the course, to solve and explain decision theory models, to conduct comparative statics analysis, and to solve constrained optimization problems applied to a variety of economic and noneconomic settings.

-- 45% of the grade --- a final exam consisting of theoretical questions and problems aimed to assess students’ ability to apply the analytical tools illustrated during the course, to solve and explain decision theory models, to conduct comparative statics analysis, and to solve constrained optimization problems applied to a variety of economic and noneconomic settings.
+- 50% of the grade --- a final exam (in-class) consisting of theoretical questions and problems.
+Skill tested are: the ability to apply the analytical tools illustrated during the course, to solve and explain decision theory models, to conduct comparative statics analysis, and to solve constrained optimization problems applied to a variety of economic and noneconomic settings.

 Instead of taking the Midterm and the Final Exams, students can take a General written exam on the entire program (the general exam counts 90% of the overall grade).